 Where possible we are using photos and video to minimise the need for surveyors to make home visits.
 We will carry out visits following all COVID-secure guidelines where a more detailed inspection is required.

 Where necessary we have managed to make specific safety arrangements to carry out emergency repairs where people have confirmed coronavirus symptoms or are self-isolating.
 This will continue to be the case for people in these circumstances.

 In non-emergency instances, if you have any coronavirus symptoms or are self-isolating, we will need to wait until the quarantine period has been completed before carrying out repairs.

-Guidelines on safely entering residents homes to carry out repairs can be found in our leaflet, Covid-19 repairs guidance for working in residents’ homes.
+Guidelines on how we are safely entering residents’ homes to carry out repairs can be found in our leaflet, Covid-19 repairs guidance for working in residents’ homes.

-All contracts such as cleaning and health and safety inspections are continuing to be carried out, but this may be at a reduced level than normal.
+All contracts such as cleaning and inspections are continuing to be carried out, but this may be at a slightly reduced level than normal.

 Please continue to follow all the Government and NHS guidance on personal hygiene, especially in regard to sanitising and washing your hands.
 This is a very important part of maintaining safety in communal areas.

 Income and rent